nigelcharman/ombfw-videos/Updating OMB status script.md

 ```
 To update the weed status, you'll need to use a web browser.
 At the moment you can't update the status on the mobile app.

-Click on the public browser map link in the description below to open it.
+Click on the CAMS public browser map link in the description below to open it.

 ---
 (video: